KitsuneKenshi/reaction-roles/README.md

 Enjoy!
 P.S. if there was an issue while trying to start bot DM me on discord ( ٴ{°^°}Kall766{°^°}ٴ.js#0016 ) or use Issues tab in repository!

+# Create menu
+To create rr menu use command !rr create < role menu* > < type of rr** >
+* - Do not use spaces in name.
+** - Single or multi roles.

+# Adding reaction to menu
+To add reaction to menu use command !rr add < role menu > < role >
+When you done this there should appear message, react under it with emoji bot have access to!

+# removing reactions
+To remove reaction from menu use command !rr remove < role menu > < role >
+Bot will automatically remove reaction and role from menu

 # Packages used
   Quick.db: 7.1.2
   discord.js: 12.5.0